TakingItCasual/easymc/docs/commands.rst

 ~~~~~~~~~~~~~~~~~~~

 Delete an IAM user.
-Requires one argument: The name of the user.
+Takes one argument: The name of the user.

 .. _AWS Regions: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions